Eating Out in Gdańsk 🥟🍲 🍻 Poland

 The Piwnica is a self-styled Irish pub located down a narrow alleyway right next to the Brama Wyżynna.
 From an outside entrance that resembles a small toilet block you descend down a flight of stairs to a Beatles-style brickwork cavern.

-The Piwnica Irish pub: It’s a bit like Dr Who’s Tardis
+Piwnica Irish pub: A bit like Dr Who’s Tardis

 It’s a very snug place on a cold night, and we had a couple of rounds of drinks for 2 for 64 zł (€16).